Quick Read: Bamboo in Construction

 Another sustainability feature of bamboo is how quickly plantations replenish.
 It is one of the fastest-growing plants in the world.
 It can be harvested every three to six years, compared to about twenty-five years for softwoods and fifty years for hardwoods.
 It brings in money to many poorer parts of the world, and the plantations mean that softwood and hardwood areas can be left alone.

 There are all kinds of external uses for bamboo.
 From structural frames to corner posts, joists, tie beams, rafters, roofing and exterior walls.
-It is susceptible to deterioration from insects, rot and funghi, but properly treated bamboo is long-lasting.
+It is susceptible to deterioration from insects, rot and fungi, but properly treated bamboo is long-lasting.
 Proper storage and treatment with kerosene or varnish can significantly extend the life of bamboo.

 Because of the colder, wetter climates in Western Europe, some construction uses of bamboo that work in Asia and the US won’t be applicable.
 However, it can be used in the UK for parts of buildings, and it’s ideal for design elements inside and outside the house.
 Bamboo can be used as untreated pipe covers, for example, or as ceiling and floor trimmings.
 Bamboo decking, fencing, sheds, walls and panelling are all examples of typical UK use.